Livorno

 Rearing traits

-The presented data were registered in nucleus populations conserved at the University of Perugia (UniPG) and at the University of Pisa (UniPI).
+The presented data were registered in the nucleus populations of White, Black, Gold and Silver Livorno conserved at the University of Perugia (UniPG) and of White and Black Livorno conserved at the University of Pisa (UniPI).

 Germplasm collection